wso2/ETAC/ETAC.md

 We propose a model we call the Emerging Technology Analysis Canvas (ETAC), which is built around similar concepts as the Business Model Canvas, but targeting emerging technology assessments.
 The ETAC provides a visual framework and a methodology for a structured analysis of emerging technologies.
 The process of filling out the ETAC encourages the researcher to answer a wide set of questions and creates a holistic approach to analysing emerging approaches.
 In addition, an ETAC may have a supporting document that details the references and analysis.

 Based on our experience in working in several areas of emerging technology, we see that the success of an emerging technology depends on four main factors:
 1. The identification of a problem and related innovation that addresses the problem, which we call a trigger.
-We consider that both the problem and innovation must come in conjunction because often the innovation changes our perception of the problem.
+(We consider that both the problem and innovation must come in conjunction because often the innovation changes our perception of the problem).
 2. The technology needs to have a significant potential impact.
 Often the impact may extend beyond the initial problem.
 3. The technology has to be feasible given the available resources.
 4. The technology has to navigate risks related to technology development and adoption.
 For example, the technology must develop and be adopted quickly enough to justify any investment.